-By sponsoring a room at Centrepoint you can help a homeless young person leave homelessness behind for good.
+By sponsoring a room at Centrepoint you can help a young person like Nadia leave homelessness behind for good.
 For just £12 a month you can help save lives and change lives.

 If you're rough sleeping, sofa surfing or don't feel safe in your home, The Centrepoint Helpline is here to support you.
 We can support you and give you help with housing if you're at risk of being homeless.

 You can also get in touch if you're worried about a young person.